kristiannilsson/sql-course/trial_exam_questions.md

 a) Skriv en query som beräknar den totala storleken på filer som en student gjort över alla sina inlämningar.
 Student 1 har lämnat in filer med storleken 999 + 1337 + 1000.
 Student 2 har lämnat in filer i storleken 1600.

 b) Hitta alla inlämningar till "Hemsida för filmer" i kursen FWK22G_PLU som saknar minst en av `movies.json` eller `style.css`.

+## ER-diagram

+### 1
+Övningsuppgift på engelska i samma svårighetsgrad som på tentan:

+Your task is to make an ER-diagram for the database of a gym company, managing their facilities and their customer records.
+The database should contain a set of current and past customers.
+Each customer has a name and an email-address.
+Not every customer is a current member, and the database should keep track of which customers are currently members, and when their membership expires.
+Each gym facility has a city, an address and a name.
+Two facilities can have the same name, but only if they are in different cities.
+Gym facilities can be established in any city across the world (but you can assume cities have unique names).
+The database should also keep a record of times when each customer has accessed any gym facility.
+This may include multiple accesses from the same customer to the same facility at different times.

+## Normalisering

+## Views, constraints och triggers